Taekwondo Student Oath

 Use and Misuse of Power

 “I shall never misuse taekwondo.”
 This part of the oath is a priority.
-By participating in martial arts, a student is learning how to protect him/herself and others.
-Many of the techniques can also cause significant pain or damage.
+By participating in martial arts, a student learns how to protect him/herself and others.
+Many techniques can also cause significant pain or damage.
 We do not take this lightly.
 We help our students develop an understanding of how and when it is appropriate to use what they have learned outside of class.

 Misusing taekwondo includes using knowledge and skills to bully, intimidate, and belittle others.
 Threatening to start fights, bullying others, and other such behavior is unacceptable.